 Related: The Best Portable Grills

-What We Don't Love: On the small side, pricey
+What We Don't Love: On the small side

 This super-versatile piece from Pampered Chef easily converts for easy indoor-to-outdoor options, making it an affordable item with multiple uses.
 Outside, you'll be able to grill using charcoal with a locking lid and two air vents for temperature control.
 Inside, you insert the heating element and choose between high, medium, and low for electric grilling.

 With a large grilling surface, this portable grill can cook nine burgers at once, a great pick for feeding a small crowd.
-It includes a removable drip tray, and the grill grate is even dishwasher safe for easy cleaning after the big game, a major win.
+It includes a removable drip tray, and the grill grate, which covers the coil to reduce smoke while cooking, is even dishwasher safe for easy cleaning after the big game—a major win.
 Just be sure to let the grill cool completely before you transport it.

 One con of this item is its small size, which means it’s not designed for indirect heat, just direct heat cooking.
-It's also shouldn't be the main grill for larger get-togethers.
+It also shouldn't be the main grill for larger get-togethers.

 Price at time of publish: $149

 Dimensions (LxWxH): 15.5 x 15.5 x 16 inches | Cooking Area: 13.25 square inches | BTUs: N/A | Weight: N/A | Hopper Capacity: N/A

 What we love: Sturdy and secure, high cooking temps on two burners, doesn't block access to trunk/tailgate, integrated legs allow for tabletop use